kd8bny/pi2go/README.md

 For Dev
 	$ make clean        ~ Removes all temp files
-	$ make build        ~ Rebuilds all dependencies
+	$ make build        ~ Build UI and all dependencies
-	$ make initbuild    ~ Build UI for first time !!!
+	$ make initbuild    ~  for first time !!!
 USE MAKE BUILD after!!!
-		Need to enter "from PyQt4.Qwt5 import *" To include Qwt reference

 Ideas/TODO
 ==============================================